Vundabar: Band history

-In mid 2016, A new member of the band was present in an interview.
-The former bassist, Zack Abramo, appeared to have left the band.
-The new bass player was named Greyson Kirtland.
-He continued to appear in Vundabar videos and interviews until late 2018, when the band tweeted about their next show, in which Abramo would be with them once more.
+In June 2016, a new member of the band was present in an interview.
+The former bassist, Zack Abramo, left the band to work on his own music group, being the lead vocalist and guitarist for Crag Mask.
+Vundabar's new bass player was Grayson Kirtland.
+He continued to appear in live shows and interviews as Vundabar's bassist until late 2018, when the band tweeted about their next show, in which Abramo would be joining them again.